Piazza Instructor Guide

 piazza-logo

 Piazza is an online discussion tool that you can use to facilitate written discussions or question-and-answer threads involving students, teaching assistants (TAs), and instructors.
-Piazza also supports other features like anonymous posting, polling, and wiki-like collaboration (allowing multiple people to edit the same posts).
+Piazza also supports other interactive features like anonymous posting, polling, and wiki-like collaboration (allowing multiple people to edit the same posts).

 Access Immediate You can access Piazza through Canvas.